roadhan/FSCW/README.md

 This repository contains the code (in PyTorch) for the paper:
 See you somewhere in the ocean: Few-shot domain adaptive underwater object detection

+The code of this repository is based on: https://github.com/ultralytics/yolov5

 ### Dependencies